-Dunedin is a very accessible city, but is also hilly.
+Dunedin is a very accessible city.
 If you arrive in the city and do not have a vehicle, buses and taxis are plentiful and reliable and the central city is compact and easily walkable.
-Getting around the city itself is relatively easy, as distances are not great and in fact we're known as the 15 minute city for this very reason.
+Getting around the city itself is relatively easy and in fact we're known as the 15 minute city for this very reason.
 Independent transport options include public bus, rental car, taxi, cycle hire or e-scooters.

 - The major rental car companies are located within Dunedin city and at the Dunedin airport terminal.